The evolution of the radio luminosity function of group galaxies in COSMOS: Abstract

 \section{Abstract}

 { To understand the role of the galaxy group environment on galaxy evolution, we present a study of radio luminosity functions (RLFs) of group galaxies based on the Karl G. Jansky Very Large Array-COSMOS 3 GHz Large Project.
-The radio-selected sample of 7826 COSMOS galaxies with robust optical/near-infrared counterparts, excellent photometric coverage, and the COSMOS X-ray galaxy groups ($M_{200c} > 10^{13.3} M_{\odot}$) enables us to construct the RLF of group galaxies (GGs) and their contribution to the total RLF since $z \sim$ 2.3.
+The radio-selected sample of 7826 COSMOS galaxies with robust optical/near-infrared counterparts, excellent photometric coverage, and the COSMOS X-ray galaxy groups ($M_{200c} > 10^{13.5} M_{\odot}$) enables us to construct the RLF of group galaxies (GGs) and their contribution to the total RLF since $z \sim$ 2.3.
 Using the Markov chain Monte Carlo algorithm, we fit a redshift-dependent pure luminosity evolution model and a linear and power-law model to the luminosity functions.
 We compare it with past RLF studies from VLA-COSMOS on individual populations of radio-selected star-forming galaxies (SFGs) and galaxies hosting active galactic nuclei (AGN).
 These populations are classified based on the presence or absence of a radio excess concerning the star-formation rates derived from the infrared emission.
-We find that the fraction of radio group galaxies evolves by a factor of $\sim$ 3 from $z \sim$ 2 to the present day.
-The increase in the galaxy group contribution is due to the radio activity in groups being nearly constant at $z<1$, while it is declining in the field.
-We show that massive galaxies inside galaxy groups remain radio active below redshift 1, contrary to the ones in the field.
-This evolution in the GG RLF is driven mainly by satellite galaxies in groups.
-Group galaxies associated with SFGs dominate the GG RLF at $z_{med}$= 0.3, while at $z_{med}$ = 0.8, the peak in the RLF, coinciding with a known overdensity in COSMOS, is mainly driven by AGN.
-The study provides an observational probe for the accuracy of the numerical predictions of the radio emission in galaxies in a group environment. }
+We find that the density of radio galaxies in groups is low compared to the field at $ z \sim$ 2 down to $z \sim$ 1.25, followed by a sharp increase at $z \sim$ 1 by a factor of 6, and then a smooth decline towards low redshifts.
+This trend is caused by both decrease in the volume abundance of massive groups at high-$z$ and the changes in the halo occupation of radio AGN, which are found by other studies to reside at smaller halo mass groups.
+This indicates that the bulk of high-$z$ $log_{10}(M_{\rm 200c}/\rm M_{\odot}) >$ 13.5 groups must have been forming recently, and so the cooling has not been established as yet.
+The slope of the GG RLF is flatter compared to the field, with excess at high radio luminosities.
+The evolution in the GG RLF is driven mainly by satellite galaxies in groups.
+At $z \sim$ 1, the peak in the RLF, coinciding with a known overdensity in COSMOS, is mainly driven by AGN, while at $z > 1$ SFGs dominate the RLF of group galaxies.
+A drop in occurrence of AGN in groups at $z>1$ by a factor of 6, manifests an important detail on the processes governing galaxy evolution. }

 \keywords{galaxies: evolution -- radio continuum: galaxies }